HawgBeat - Derrian Ford enters transfer portal

 Ford came to Arkansas as a four-star shooting guard out of Magnolia, where he was the two-time Gatorade Arkansas Player of the Year (2021-22).
 Ford was a McDonald's All American nominee and he led Magnolia to three 4A state titles in four years and 102 wins over his career.
 He earned 4A State Tournament MVP three times and was the 2022 4A State Tournament MVP after scoring 29 points in the title game, which secured a perfect 30-0 record for Magnolia.

-With Ford's departure, Arkansas' roster for 2023-24 now has 12 projected scholarship players — one below the 13 maximum.
+With Ford's departure, Arkansas' roster for 2023-24 now has 13 projected scholarship players, which is the maximum you can have on a roster.
 Four of those players — Davonte Davis, Jordan Walsh, El Ellis and Tramon Mark — have declared for the NBA Draft while maintaining college eligibility.

 Ford is the third Razorback to enter the transfer portal, joining forward Makhel Mitchell and fellow freshman Barry Dunning.